This post was last updated on May 8th, 2020

 The sanctuary sits beside a beautiful estuary.

 The end of the tour comes and Alfredo grabs a few pieces of raw chicken.
-He calls to the two crocodiles, and the male, named Bebe, quickly comes when he smells the meat.
+He calls to the two crocodiles who live in the pond in the middle of the sanctuary.
+There is a male and a female who lives there, and the male, named Bebe, quickly comes when he smells the meat.
+The female is shy and rarely comes out when visitors are there.
 Watching Alfredo feed him was so eye opening.
 No sooner would he drop the piece of chicken that Bebe would quickly turn his head, grab it, and snap his jaws.
 It’s amazing to see how quick they are!
 Just FYI, the crocodiles are on a controlled diet, so you won’t always be able to see them fed.
 We just got lucky.
 If you want to know when feeding times are you can contact them on Facebook!

 After the feeding we are shown the skulls of crocodiles that previously lived at the sanctuary and have passed away.
 Two of them died after a larger crocodile broke in to the sanctuary one night and attacked them.
 They kept the skulls and some bones to show the public.
 We got to pick up the skulls; they were so much heavier than I had imagined!